 Note that human-readable names are useful because they are easy for humans to remember and state, which makes them particularly important in crafting policy statements.
-For example, an owner might specify a policy that says a component is willing to allocate up to X% of its
+For example, an owner might specify a policy that says a component is willing to allocate up to X% of its capacity to slices belonging to the planetlab.eu.inria authority, but no more than Y% of its capacity to the specific slice geni.bbn.p2p.

-Finally, note that a registry may be distributed, where a server that implements one portion of the hierarchy includes a pointer (URI) to a server that implements a sub-tree of the hierarchy.
-When necessary for clarity, we distinguish between the global registry (the entire collection of registry information), an authority registry (one level of the global registry corresponding to the information maintained by a single slice or management authority), and a registry server (a remotely accessible server process that implements some sub-tree of the global registry, including one or more authority registries).
+Finally, note that a registry may be distributed, where a server that implements one portion of a hierarchy includes a pointer (URI) to a server that implements a sub-tree of the hierarchy.
+When necessary for clarity, we distinguish between the global registry (the entire collection of registry information), an authority registry (one level of the global registry corresponding to the information maintained by a single slice or management authority), and a registry server (a network-accessible server process that implements some sub-tree of the global registry, including one or more authority registries).